-Morgan Bronk Lutz is a dancer, camera choreographer, dance educator, creative director, and multimedia movement artist.
-Morgan is a dedicated dancer who is well versed in every major dance genre including Ballet, Pointe, Contemporary, Modern, Jazz, Tap, Ballroom, Hip Hop, and more.
-She also has experience in Aerial Silks, Lyra Hoop, and Bungee Stunts.
-Her diverse contemporary portfolio features her classical ballet lines, modern abstract athleticism, and intuitive partnering skills.
-As an arts advocate, she is intrinsically motivated by creative community engagement.
-She has a passion for supporting artistic undertakings for disabled individuals wanting to synergistically explore the arts and cultural sector.
-Her unique dance experience has given her the opportunity to teach individuals that have mental, physical, and emotional disabilities.
+Morgan Bronk Lutz is a dancer, choreographer, educator, creative director, and multimedia movement artist.
+She is well versed in every many dance genres including Ballet, Pointe, Contemporary, Modern, Jazz, Tap, Ballroom, Hip Hop, Aerial Silks, Lyra Hoop, Bungee Stunts, and more.
+As an arts advocate, Morgan is intrinsically motivated by creative community engagement and has a particular passion for supporting artistic undertakings with individuals who have mental, physical, and emotional disabilities.

-Morgan grew up in Charleston, South Carolina dancing at various ballet and competitive dance studios.
-In 2017, She graduated from the prestigious performing arts high school Charleston County School of the Arts as a dance major with a dance senior thesis and was inducted into the National Honors Society for Dance Arts.
-She has done dance coursework at The University of the Arts in Philadelphia and the Boston Conservatory at Berklee.
+Morgan grew up in Charleston, South Carolina and graduated from Charleston County School of the Arts as a dance major in 2017.
+She has completed coursework at The University of the Arts in Philadelphia and the Boston Conservatory at Berklee.
 In 2020, Morgan received her Bachelor of Fine Arts in Dance Theatre with honors from AMDA College of the Performing Arts in Hollywood, California.
-In 2021, she graduated from Full Sail University in Winter Park, Florida as the Salutatorian with her Masters of Fine Arts in Film Production with a concentration in screendance.
+In 2021, she graduated from Full Sail University in Winter Park, Florida as the Salutatorian with her Masters of Fine Arts in Film Production, with a concentration in screendance.